+Video marketing and search engines work hand in hand.
 If I were to ask you to name the world’s largest search engine, you’d probably know immediately that it’s Google.
-But were I to ask you to name the world’s second largest search engine, what would your answer be?
-(Hint: It’s not Bing.)
+But if I ask you to name the world’s second largest search engine, what would you answer?
+(Hint: It’s not Bing.

 How can your business take advantage of the huge volume of search traffic on YouTube?
 Create videos that engage your customers and potential buyers.
 To get started, consider these four ideas:

 Help solve problems